 Collaborative proposals and those including subawardees must include a single, combined Data Management Plan.
 No plan is required for proposals requesting supplemental support.

-For OSP’s distilled version of NSF proposal instructions, see:
+For OSP’s distilled version of NSF proposal instructions, see the NSF Proposal and Award Policies and Procedures Guide.

 Please refer any questions regarding new data management plan requirements to your OSP Projects Officer.
 If there are any intellectual property rights pertinent to the proposed research, you may also want to confer with the Office of Industrial Liaison.